On Biased Compression for Distributed Learning: Introduction

 \subsection{Contributions}

-In this paper we contribute to a better understanding of the latter approach to alleviating the communication bottleneck: communication compression.
-In particular, we study the theoretical properties of gradient-type methods which employ {\em biased} gradient compression operators, such as Top-$k$ sparsification~\citep{Alistarh-SparsGradMethods2018}, or deterministic rounding~\citep{switchML}.
-Surprisingly, current theoretical understanding of such methods is very limited.
-For instance, there is no general theory of such methods even in the $n=1$ case, only a handful of biased compression techniques have been proposed in the literature, we do not have any theoretical understanding of why biased compression operators could outperform their unbiased counterparts and when, and there is no good convergence theory for any gradient-type method with a biased compression in the crucially important $n>1$ setting.
+In this paper we contribute to a better understanding of the latter approach to alleviating the communication bottleneck: {\em communication compression}.
+In particular, we study the theoretical properties of gradient-type methods which employ {\em biased} gradient compression operators, such as Top-$k$ sparsification~\citep{alistarh2018convergence}, or deterministic rounding~\citep{switchML}.
+Surprisingly, current \footnote{Here we refer to the \href{https://arxiv.org/abs/2002.12410}{initial online appearance of our work} on February of 2020, after which several enhancements were developed.
+See Section \ref{sec:related-work} for more details.} theoretical understanding of such methods is very limited.
+For instance, there is no general theory of such methods even in the $n=1$ case, only a handful of biased compression techniques have been proposed in the literature, we do not have any theoretical understanding of why biased compression operators could outperform their unbiased counterparts and when.
+More importantly, there is no good convergence theory for any gradient-type method with a biased compression in the crucial $n>1$ setting.

 In this work we address all of the above problems.
 In particular, our main contributions are:

 \begin{itemize}